 14. The problem was that Jesus could not easily push down on the nails in His feet because the muscles of His legs, bent at 45 degrees, were extremely fatigued, in a severe cramp, and in an anatomically compromised position.

 15. Unlike all Hollywood movies about the crucifixion, the victim was extremely active.
 The crucified victim was physiologically forced to move up and down the cross, a distance of about 12 inches, in order to breathe.

 16. The process of respiration caused excruciating pain, mixed with the absolute terror of asphyxiation.

-18. His movements up and down the Cross to breathe caused excruciating pain in His wrist, His feet, and His dislocated elbows and shoulders.
+18. His movements up and down the cross to breathe caused excruciating pain in his wrist, feet, and dislocated elbows and shoulders.

-20. Jesus’ lower limb muscles developed excruciating cramp from the effort of pushing down on His legs, to raise His body, so that He could breathe out, in their anatomically compromised position.
+20. Jesus's lower limb muscles developed excruciating cramps from the effort of pushing down on his legs to raise his body so that he could breathe out in their anatomically compromised position.

-21. The pain from His two shattered median nerves in His wrists exploded with every movement.
+21. The pain from the two shattered median nerves in his wrists exploded with every movement.

 22. Jesus was covered in blood and sweat.

 23. The blood was a result of the scourging (Matthew 27:26) that nearly killed him.
 The sweat is a result of his violent involuntary attempts effort to expire air from his lungs.
 Throughout all this, he was completely naked, and the leaders of the Jews, the crowds, and the thieves on both sides of him were jeering, swearing, and laughing at him (Matthew 27:42).
 In addition, Jesus's own mother was watching.
 (John 19:25)

 24. Physiologically, Jesus' body was undergoing a series of catastrophic and terminal events.

 25. Because Jesus could not maintain adequate ventilation of his lungs, he was now in a state of hypoventilation (inadequate ventilation).